subinabid/Learning-ReactJS/README.md

 6. Run the app by using `npm start` in terminal.
 7. Go to (http://localhost:3000/) in your browser.
 You should be able to see the ReactJS logo!

+# Folders
+There should be a `public` folder with in `public/index.html` file inside.
+Similarly, there should be a `src/index.js` file also.
+These files should not be renamed.